 Exploring Kampong Phluk and Southeast Asia's largest lake, a food source for millions

 It began with my mother.
-She had come to visit me in Denver and we attended a lecture at Denver University about the Mekong River.
-It ended with me on a riverboat in Cambodia, on my way to visit a Tonle Sap floating village, and Southeast Asia’s largest freshwater lake.
+She had come to visit me in Denver and we attended a lecture about the Mekong River at Denver University.
+It ended with me on a riverboat in Cambodia, on my way to a floating village, and Southeast Asia’s largest freshwater lake.

-Back to my mother.
-We took our seats in the lecture hall at the School of International Studies; she was struck by the pretty view of the rocky mountains through windows that stretched the length of the room.
+But back to my mother.
+We took our seats in the lecture hall at the School of International Studies; she was immediately struck by the pretty view of the Rocky Mountains through windows that stretched the length of the room.
 She is from Toronto, so the view alone was worth the outing.
 A good thing, because I had no idea if this lecture would be interesting.

 The speaker was Brian Eyler and the talk was based on his book, Last Days of the Mighty Mekong.
 He began where the river does: at its headwaters in China’s Tibetan Plateau, and led us on an imaginary float down the 4300-kilometer river.

 More than half of the Mekong is located in China where it’s been long known as the Lancang.
 Until recently, many Chinese officials claimed it was not the same river, and so refuted that any problems with the Mekong in the neighbouring Asian countries downstream, were its concern.

 Brian lived and worked in China for 15 years.
 Now, he is the director of the Southeast Asia program at the Stimson Center in Washington where he researches Mekong sustainability.
 He consults to Asian governments as they try to balance economic growth with conservation, and protection of the Mekong Basin.